delphidabbler/vied/Docs/ReadMe.txt

 * License page - read the license and select the "I accept the agreement" radio button if you are happy with it.
 Then press "Next" to continue.

 * Destination Location page - choose a directory where you want to install the program, or just accept the default.
 Press "Next" to continue once you've made your choice.

 * Ready to Install page - displays the options you've chosen.
 Use "Back" to go back if you want to change anything, or press "Install" to go ahead.
-  Installation now starts and a progress bar is briefly show before the final page is displayed.
+  Installation now starts and a progress bar is briefly shown before the final page is displayed.

 * Completion page - informs that the install has completed.
 This page gives the option of starting the program and displaying this read-me file.
+Deselect the options by un-ticking the adjacent check box.
 Click "Finish" to close the wizard.
 VIEd is now installed.

 4) Uninstalling